VishnuByrraju/ClipoAI/README.md

 - Replace `/path/to/host/directory` ( Absolute Path ) with the directory where you downloaded the repository.
 - Example Path `F:\InternShip\ClipoAI`
+# MongoDB Connection String
+- Before Starting The Project You Need To Change The MongoDB Connection String In app.py

 # Working Of API